jamesmh/PersonalBlog/source/_drafts/Everything-You-Ought-To-Know-About-NET-Core-Dependency-Injection.md

 The DI system has **multiple Service Providers.** Woah 🤯

 Singletons are resolved from a root service provider (which exists for the lifetime of your app).
-In a matter of speaking, the root provider **is not scoped**.
+The root provider **is not scoped**.

-But, anytime you create a scope - you get a **scoped** service provider!
-This scoped provider will still be able to resolve singleton services, but by proxy they come from the root provider.
+Anytime you create a scope - you get a new **scoped** service provider!
+This scoped provider will still be able to resolve singleton services, but by proxy they come from the root provider as all scoped providers have access to their "parent" provider.

-Both providers can create transitive services.

 Here's the rundown of what we just learned:

 - Singleton services are always resolvable (from root provider or by proxy)
-- Transitive service are always resolvable
+- Transitive service are always resolvable (from root provider or by proxy)
 - Scoped services require a scope and therefore a scoped service provider that's available

 So what happens when we try to resolve a scoped service from the root provider (a non-scoped provider)?...
 Boom 🔥